 Switch out your sewing machine’s foot to your zipper foot.
 For my Janome, it snaps into place, but follow your machine’s instructions however it is that you need to change out your feet.

 Make a zipper sandwich

 Lay your zipper face up on your table.
 Next, lay one of the outer bag pieces on the zipper right sides together so that the top long edge of the fabric matches the long edge of the zipper.

-    Flip your fabric/zipper over and match the wrong side of 1 lining piece to the wrong side of the zipper.
+Flip your fabric/zipper over and match the right side of 1 lining piece to the wrong side of the zipper.
 The edges of the outer fabric and the lining should be matching, with the zipper sandwiched between the fabric pieces.

 Sew the zipper to the fabric

 Stitch along the top edge of the fabric with a 3/8″ seam allowance.
 You won’t be able see where you’re stitching on the zipper, but you’ll be able to feel the edge of the foot moving along the right edge of the zipper teeth.